quickthyme/qroute/docs/reference.md

 ### *QRouteResolving* QRouteResolver

 The `resolver` is where you implement the actual navigation within your application by responding to navigation events triggered by the `QRouteDriver`.
+Navigation events are *always scheduled on the main thread*.

+Generally, you should just use the provided `QRouteResolver` which supports composition, and likely suitable for most needs.
+You *can* create a subclass if necessary, but using composition is generally a better way to go and therefore encouraged.
+(I mean this *is* a declarative router, after all.)

-The project includes a general purpose `QRouteResolver` which supports composition, or you can build one from scratch.
-It is normal to have several of these in your project.
-The [Example App](https://github.com/quickthyme/qroute-example-ios) contains several resolver examples that you can use as a template.
+The [Example App](https://github.com/quickthyme/qroute-example-ios) contains several resolver examples that you can use as a starting template.

  - **route: QRoute** *(Required)*